LYMPHOCYTE CLASSIFICATION

 Cutaneous lymphoma analogy for patients:

-• Improve symptoms, cosmetic appearances and health related QoL
+• Improve symptoms, cosmetic appearances and quality of life

 SKIN DIRECTED THERAPY